ewertonsilva07/ewertonsilva07/README.md

 #  Hello, my name is <strong>Ewerton!</strong>

-I am a front-end developer, I like to edit images and gameplay videos as a hobbie.
+I am a front-end developer, I like to edit images and gameplay videos as a hobby.
 Feel free to take a look at my projects.

 🌱 I’m currently learning Asynchronous Javascript (Ajax)